Hacklad/ctbusway/scripts/README.txt

   # individual jars
   # before setting as CLASSPATH.

   jython merge_shps.py <PATH_TO_SHAPEFILES_DIRECTORY> routes.json <OUTPUT_FILE>

+The shapefiles directory is in git now, see ../shapefiles.

 The routes.json file is config that tells how to merge the shapefiles in your directory; routes is the name of the output shapefile.

+Save the results in the ../shapefiles directory and commit.